linhdnguyen23/Archive/README.md

 ### Summary Score

-Your submission will recieve a maximum of 100 points, aggregated from the points you earn in each of the 5 categories.
+Your submission will recieve a maximum of 100 points, aggregated from the points you earn in each of the main categories.

 ## Prize?
 Did you say Prize?